coveo/source.coveo.com/_posts/2022-02-01-leveling-code-review.md

 - What will be the impact of this change during the deployment?
 - Is rollback possible if something goes wrong?
 - Is this properly monitorable?
-- What is the impact of this change if more than one service is doing it at the same time
+- What is the impact of this change if more than one service is doing it at the same time?
 - Is this an API breaking change?
 Is this a feature breaking change?
 - What are the impacts of this change on the upstream/downstream systems?
 - Should another Subject Matter Expert (SME) be involved in this review?